Substitution reactions, Chemical activity series, types of simple and double substitution reactions

 A white precipitate is formed by adding silver nitrate solution to sodium chloride solution due to the formation of silver chloride salt which doesn’t dissolve in water.

-Oxidation and reduction reactions according to Traditional concept & Electronic concept
+Oxidation and reduction reactions according to Traditional concept and Electronic concept

-Chemical reactions, Types of thermal decomposition reactions & Air bags importance
+Chemical reactions, Types of thermal decomposition reactions and Air bags importance

 Simple and double substitution reactions, Reaction between an acid & a salt